RanjiDude/DeepRL-Nanodegree-Project2-ContinuousControl/REPORT.md

 ## Learning Algorithm

-The model used for training the agent was an Actor-Critic network which a local and target network for both the Actor and Critic.
+The learning algorithm used for this project was an Actor-Critic network with a local and target network for both the Actor and Critic.
+I used the algorithm from
 So overall, we have four neural networks that update periodically.
 The architecture of the networks is very similar and can be described as follows:

 - Input Layer: State size (which happens to be 33 in our case)